zepryspet/GoPAN/README.md

-non-oficcial script set to deal with Palo Alto networks products.
+Non-oficcial script set to deal with Palo Alto networks products.

+___
 Installation steps (in case you don't want to dowload the precompiled binaries or your system isn't MAC or windowsx64):

 1. Install go for your system.